Belotti01/RamMachine-Interpreter/README.md

 Original Idea: https://github.com/skni-kod/Ram-machine

 ## BETA VERSION
+The following is a list of placeholders and missing features present in the latest BETA release.
+Striked-through elements are confirmed to be fixed/implemented for the next release.

 ### Current issues and TODOs
 - Code and Inputs fields are plain text areas: one line = one instruction/input
 - ~~The Memory view currently displays all registries from position 0 to the highest index used by the code in a single table.
 This can become slow and ruin the page navigation experience.~~